top of page

 Establishing a butterfly garden here was initially one of my top priorities, but between the hurricane, a serious sickness, no irrigation system (yet) and limited finances, I had to get creative and resourceful.

 How does one plant a new butterfly garden?
 It had been so long ago that I had done this and I felt overwhelmed.
 Yet, this time around, I was determined to do it better.
 My old one was great, but perhaps it was more rough around the edges.
 I was just learning to garden at that time.
+I hadn't yet studied entomology and horticulture at UF.
 Actually, considering I was 23, I was just learning to adult.
 Much of my 20s were a dumpster fire (don't judge yours likely were too) and that summarizes my approach and results in the landscape as well.

 I taught butterfly gardening classes at Butterfly World for 7 years, and have written books about it.
 I know how to do this, but it was a daunting task to start with a blank slate.
 You may know the formula for a successful butterfly habitat: host plants for local butterflies and nectar sources too